CS126SP20/3D-Hotdog/DEVELOPMENT.md

 of seconds and also made the drop rate a constant.
 Currently the items drop relative to the y positions of the hot dog.

+May 4, 2020: Implement the functionality of the item dropper and fix bugs where the item would just follow the ingredients.
+Added in sesame seeds as the special item and also allowed the user to turn that mode off.

 ---